arianecrestani/arianecrestani/README.md

 ## Hi there, I am Ari  👋

-I have to work to build my projects as an intention to practice and improve my knowledge
+I am working on building my projects with an intention to practice and improve my knowledge

 Some of projects are in portfolio https://arianecrestani.github.io/Portfolio-Ariane/